- Location: Maryland

 When you have a vehicle that meets the above definition, you need to apply for a salvage certificate.
 The certificate allows you do to a number of things with the vehicle, ranging from scrapping it for parts to rebuilding it for resale.

-On the application you will provide the reason for the vehicle being salvaged, which will ultimately state what you intend to do with it.
+On the Application for a Salvage Certificate/Owner Retention (Form VR-028) you will provide the reason for the vehicle being salvaged, which will ultimately state what you intend to do with it.
 Plus, you will need to fill in the purchase price you paid, take an odometer reading, and write in the vehicle identification number (VIN).
 Your old title will need to be turned in with the application.

 The fee for a salvage certificate is $20.